-To register for the minor, you must fill in the registration form in the registration period between June 3-June 30.
+To register for the minor, you must fill in the registration form in the registration period between June 3-June 30 and between October 30 until November 24.
 Selection will occur on a first come, first serve basis per discipline.
 You will be notified whether you have been accepted to the minor soon after the registration period.

 Once you have been accepted into the minor:

-- you will automatically be enrolled into the Cultural Anthropology course, ‘Politicising Security’(202300021) (period 1), and the UCU, namely ‘Decolonising Security: The Global Cold War’ (UCHUMHIS28).
+- you will automatically be enrolled into the UCU course, namely ‘Decolonising Security: The Global Cold War’ (UCHUMHIS28).

 - You will have to enrol separately through Osiris for the law course in period 2, ‘Contesting Security in International Law’ (RGBUIER023), and for the history course in period 4, ‘Historicising Security – in Europe and Beyond’ (GE2V23003).